CannonFodderCode/Arcade_Game/README.md

   <body>
   <h3>Map Making app:</h3>

-<p>This game currently features a MapMaker in a sepperate file that allows the user to draw their own maps, using the keys 0, 1 and 2 to place empty squares, blocks and enemies respectively.
-To export a map, hold space and press the blue button in the bottom right, and it will write the mpa data into the terminal for copying and pasting, and it will also write the map data to the JSON file, so that you can continue editing it later.</p>
+<p>This game currently features a partially complete MapMaker in a sepperate file that allows the user to draw their own maps, using the keys 0, 1 and 2 to place empty squares, blocks and enemies respectively, and by pressing 9, place the players spawn point.
+To export a map, hold space and press the blue button in the bottom right, and it will write the map data into the terminal for copying and pasting, and it will also write the map data to the JSON file, so that you can continue editing it later.
+Pressing space will bring up a thumbnail of each saved map in the file, and allow the user to edit one by clicking on it to open it in the main editor.</p>

 <h3>Main program</h3>

-<p>The main program is not complete, but currently draws a map image and a collision map from data in the MapBuilding file.
+<p>The main program is far from complete, but currently draws a map image and a collision map from data in the MapBuilding file.
 The enemies can move and shoot at the player, provided there is a direct line of sight, and the player is within range.
-The screen follows the player as they move around the map, and drifts towards the players cursor to allow them to look further in whatever direction they are aiming in.</p>
+The screen follows the player as they move around the map, and drifts towards the players cursor to allow them to look further in whatever direction they are aiming in. in the top-right is a counter of currently alive enemies, and the top-left shows the players current HP (currently has no minimum due to convenience for testing other features). pressing escape will pause the game, and allow the user to quit by clicking the button, or unpause the game by pressing escape again.
+Currently the player has a basic weapon to allow testing of enemy HP mechanics, and bullet collision detection, however later on this will all become fully customisable</p>
 <h3>Next steps:</h3>
 <ul>
-  <li>Set player spawn point in map data - extract when building level</li>
-  <li>Add GUI elements that display player HP, XP, and spaces for ammo and equiped weapons</li>
-  <li>Add a test weapon for the player</li>
-  <li>Make Pause menu, and main menu screens</li>
-  <li>Create a second map which gets loaded upon all enemies in map 1 defeated</li>
+  <li>Improve MapMaker to allow easy deletion and creation of new maps within the interface</li>
+  <li>Decide on an art style & GUI colour scheme</li>
+  <li>Add obsticals to the map that block bullets, but can be destroyed by shooting</li>
+  <li>Add a temporary screen when all enemies are killed, and load in a random new map</li>
+  <li>Add different appearances for bullets that get set by __init__ args</li>
 </ul>
+<p>A full list of intended additions can be found at the top of "main.py"</p>
   </body>
 </HTML>